PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Experiments

+\vpara{Baselines.} For a comprehensive evaluation, we compare our approach against baselines from four categories: (1) Word frequency-based (\textbf{WF}) methods (e.g., ROUGE-L, BM25); (2) Vector distance-based (\textbf{VD}) models, including lightweight embedders (gte-1.5B) and rerankers (e.g., Qwen3-8B, jina, bge); (3) LLM-based (\textbf{LLM}) approaches, including strong models such as DeepSeek V3/R1 and paradigms such as LLM-as-a-Judge and TourRank; and (4) MAD-based (\textbf{MAD}) methods, including Vanilla MAD and DMAD.
+Detailed descriptions of all baselines are provided in Appendix~\ref{section-appendix-expsettings}.
-\vpara{Settings} We employ gte-Qwen2-1.5B-instruction(without instruction) as the embedding model for vector database retrieval to obtain the preliminary 30 candidate projects in Task 1.

-While in task 2, for methods lacking direct duplication score output, we report both the maximum and average score among top-5 candidates to ensure fair and balanced comparison.
-In addition, task 2 evaluates scoring methods under two settings using different top-5 reference sets $R$: \textbf{(1) Human Retrieval}: Uniform expert-annotated reference set from Task 1, allowing direct method comparison. \textbf{(2) Method Retrieval:} Method-specific top-5 reference set, assessing end-to-end review performance.
-Since expert annotations for Task 2 are derived from the annotation of task 1, it can be used to evaluate the overall performance.
+\vpara{Settings} In Task 1, we employ gte-Qwen2-1.5B-instruction (without instruction) as the embedder for preliminary retrieval to obtain 30 candidate projects.
+In Task 2, for baseline methods that do not directly output a duplication score, we report both the maximum and average score among top-5 candidates for fair comparison.
+To comprehensively evaluate Task 2, we implement two settings using different top-5 reference sets ($R$): \textbf{(1) Controlled (Fixed Candidates):} Uniform expert-annotated reference set for direct scoring method comparison. \textbf{(2) End-to-End (Self-Retrieved Candidates):} Each method utilizes its independently retrieved reference set to assess overall end-to-end detection capabilities.
+See details in Appendix~\ref{section-appendix-expsettings}.

-For PD$^3$, we choose DeepSeek V3 as base-model.
-As an open-source model, it excels in Chinese support and benchmark performance~\citep{mmlupro2025leaderboard}.
-Further details are provided in Appendix \ref{section-appendix-expsettings}.
-In MAD round-robin retrieval, we set the number of agents and debate rounds (except initial round) to 3 and 2 respectively refer to the settings in \citep{du2023improving}.